gavinbarron/ghuntley/content/notes/graph-databases.md

 ---

 # concepts
-- order -> number of vertices
+- order: number of vertices
 - sub-graph: part of a graph
 - degre: degree of a vetrex is the total number of edges connecting the vertex
 - out-degree and in-degree: for directed graph, degree has in-degree and out-degree